shyamsg/JellyBelly/README.md

 This will create a .bin file.
 This is a binary file that contains the entropic masks.
 This file should be used as the -s option for JellyBelly.

+JellyBelly uses the same mask for all input sequences.

 JellyBelly is hardcoded to use the first mask in the .bin file as of now.
 Options will be added to make this costumizable.

-# Utilities
+# Other tools

-utility name | function
+tool location | function
 ------------ | --------
 python/compute_EUdist.py | Given two spaced kmer vectors, computes the eucledian distance between them python/create_PCAplot.py | Given a set of spaced kmer vectors and sample infomation, computes a PCA and plots a projection into the first two compionents python/create_UMAPplot.py| Given a set of spaced kmer vectors and sample information, computes a UMAP transformation and plots the first two axes build/distMatrix | Given a set of spaced kmer vecotrs, computes all pairwise euclidean distances and prints an nxn matrix with n being the number of vectors provided.
 The diagonal is filled with zeroes.

-## Instalation

-  python scripts come as is.
-  build/distMatrix is built together with JellyBelly but can be recompiled with

-    make distMatrix
+Check [python](https://github.com/7PintsOfCherryGarcia/JellyBelly/tree/master/python) for more information.

 ## Run

-  Run these utilities without parameters to print help messages
+  Run these tools without parameters to print help messages

-## Dependencies

-  python scripts require plotly, numpy, colorlover and sklearn.
-These can be installed with:

-    pip install plotly numpy colorlover sklearn

-  These scripts create html files that you can open and interact with in a web browser.

 # Upcoming changes